-Stir in additional 1 to 1-1/2 cups flour to make a stiff batter.
+Stir in additional 1 to 1 1/2 cups flour to make a stiff batter.
 Cover the batter and let rise until light, about 25 to 30 minutes.

 Stir down the batter and spoon into the prepared pan.

 Sprinkle with 2 tablespoons oats and cover the loaf with a clean kitchen towel.
-Let rise until batter reaches top of pan, about 15-20 minutes.
+Let rise until batter reaches the top of the pan, about 15 to 20 minutes.

-Meanwhile, heat oven to 375°F. Bake the bread for 35-40 minutes until the loaf is golden brown and it sounds hollow when lightly tapped.
+Bake the bread for 35 to 40 minutes until the loaf is golden brown and it sounds hollow when lightly tapped.